Introduction

 How can I tell if the paint fumes have completely dissipated from my home?

-Yes, if you notice no lingering odors and the air feels fresh, it’s likely that the fumes have dissipated, but using an air quality monitor can provide additional assurance.
+If there are no lingering odors and the air feels fresh, the fumes have likely cleared out.
+An air quality monitor can help confirm this.

 Are there any specific plants that can help purify the air after painting?

-Yes, if you introduce plants like spider plants or peace lilies, they can help improve indoor air quality by absorbing toxins and enhancing oxygen levels.
+Introducing plants like spider plants or peace lilies can boost indoor air quality by absorbing toxins and increasing oxygen levels.